prebid/prebid-server-java/docs/developers/bid-adapter-porting-guide.md

 4. The structure of Go and Java bidder configuration files differs—do not copy and paste directly.
 Pay attention to details such as macros in the endpoint and redirect/iframe URLs.
 5. **Prohibited in bidder adapters:**
     - Blocking code.
-    - Dynamic hostnames in URLs.
+    - Fully dynamic hostnames in URLs.
     - Non-thread-safe code (bidder adapters should not store state internally).
 6. If an adapter has no special logic, consider using an alias to `Generic` instead.